Late Figwort

 Figwort family (Scrophulariaceae)

-Cultivation: The preference is light shade to partial sun, moist to mesic conditions, and a soil that is loamy or slightly sandy.
+Cultivation: The preference is medium shade to partial sun, moist to mesic conditions, and soil that is loose and loamy.
+The size of this plant can be highly variable, depending on its age, location, and environmental conditions.

-Range & Habitat: Late Figwort is a fairly common plant that has been observed in most counties of Illinois (see Distribution Map).
-Habitats include mesic deciduous woodlands, sandy woodlands, savannas, shady hillside seeps, woodland borders, thickets, and fence rows that are overgrown with trees.
+Range & Habitat: Late Figwort (Scrophularia marilandica) is a fairly common plant that has been observed in most counties of Illinois (see Distribution Map), where it is native.
+Habitats include mesic deciduous woodlands, sandy woodlands, savannas, edges of shaded hillside seeps, woodland borders, thickets, and fence rows that are overgrown with trees.
 This species tolerates minor to moderate levels of disturbance.

 Photographic Location: Busey Woods in Urbana, Illinois.
-A small colony of Late Figwort was growing in a mesic area of this deciduous woodlands.
+A small colony of Late Figwort (Scrophularia marilandica) was growing in a mesic area of this deciduous woodlands.

 Return